Before we begin, you will need to install these packages

 ## [10] <span class="">Indispensable resource for ggplot2 users</span>

 But you need the text from each of these, not the full tags.
-Pipe to the html_text
+Pipe to the html_text function to pull these out:

 ## [1] "Must-have reference for R graphics"